N19r4/N19r4/README.md

 - 👋 Hi, I’m @N19r4
 - 👀 I’m interested in front-end
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Vue.js

 <!---
 N19r4/N19r4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.